 Donating Your Collection

 The Museum's collections are almost entirely the result of individual gifts during OERM’s more than 55 years of existence.
 Our archives are located at our main museum site in Perris, California, along with our large collection of historic railcars and locomotives.
-As the number of collections placed in the Museum’s care has grown, we’ve begun the process of constructing a new library and archives building to better preserve these collections and to make them more accessible.
+As the number of collections placed in the Museum’s care has grown, we’ve begun the process of constructing a new archives building to better preserve these collections and to make them more accessible.

 The Museum’s Collection Policy defines five “focus companies”; the major railroads and transit companies which served Southern California; the Pacific Electric, Los Angeles Railway, Santa Fe , Southern Pacific and Union Pacific railroads, as well as predecessor and related companies.
 We specialize in materials relating to the Southern California operations of these companies, with our largest holdings being materials from the “Red Cars” of the Pacific Electric and the “Yellow Cars” of the Los Angeles Railway.